HugoMartel/MathematiC/wiki.md

 ```

 You can only use alphanumerical character and you end the line with `';'`.
-You will notice that you can also chose to not assign any value to your variable it will be **0** as default.
+You will notice that you can also cho0se to not assign any value to your variable it will be **0** as default.

 There is also some variables already defined such as :